ossf/tac/dco.md

 You can also enable
 [GitHub's feature to require signoff of commits made through the web UI](https://github.blog/changelog/2022-06-08-admins-can-require-sign-off-on-web-based-commits/).

+The email address must be, at the time the commit was created, a valid email address that can be used to effectively contact the committer if it is needed.

 Please note that NAME does *not* need to be a legal name.
 As explained by [Mike Dolan](https://github.com/cncf/foundation/issues/383#issuecomment-1178254458):